Founded Outdoors: Embark Program

 In collaboration with REI Co-op Path Ahead Ventures, Embark is a 3-month program for underrepresnted founders in the outdoor industry.

 I was one of 27 game-changing founders selected for this pilot program.
-Learn more about Embark here.
+Learn more the Embark cohort here here.

 Backpacker Magazine: Document Your Hikes in PaintKeep Reading